-Paul’s career in journalism began at the University of British Columbia’s student newspaper, The Ubyssey, and included jobs at the Vancouver Sun and the News Letter (Belfast, Northern Ireland).
-He joined The Globe and Mail in 1978 as a copy editor and later served as night city editor, assistant foreign editor, national beats editor and reporter specializing in world affairs.
+His career in journalism began at the University of British Columbia’s student newspaper, The Ubyssey, and included jobs at the Vancouver Sun and the News Letter (Belfast, Northern Ireland).
+He joined The Globe and Mail in 1978 as a copy editor and later held several reporting and editing positions.
 He was a correspondent based in Mexico City (1985-88) and Rio de Janeiro (1988-91), and from 2001 to 2004 he wrote the Worldbeat column on global issues.
 He was foreign editor in 2004-2005.

 JRN 303 - Feature Reporting Workshop

 Canadian Journalists for Free Expression, Journalists for Human Rights, Canadian Communications Association Canadian Historical Association, International Asociation for Literary Journalism Studies, Association for Education in Journalism and Mass Communication

 “Bolivia.”
 2014 Britannica Book of the Year, p.
 396.

 "Ecuador.”
 2013 Britannica Book of the Year, pp. 416-417.